 This last meeting has presented the different points of view of the participating organisations on the topics discussed during the previous sessions: establishing integration and learning strategies for immigrant students, promoting learning in the workplace and the incorporation of Artificial Intelligence and Automation in the digital skills of future professionals, among others.
 In this way, they have managed to establish some aspects to work on in each country, with the aim of transferring the policies to the EUproVET network.

 PRALINE has been presented as a project with the aim of strengthening and boosting European networks.
-By learning about good practices in Vocational Training, FPEmpresa continues its work with the internationalisation of the Association and its associated centres.
+By learning about good practices in Vocational education and training, FPEmpresa continues its work with the internationalisation of the Association and its associated centres.

 The Association of Vocational Training Centres FPEmpresa has participated in the eighth PLA (Peer Learning Activity) of the European project PRALINE (Promoting Adult Learning in Networks) which was held on 2 and 3 October 2023 in Zagreb (Croatia).
 On this occasion, the organisation Hrvatsko Andragosko Drustvo was in charge of holding the meeting at the Croatian Chamber of Commerce and Crafts.